Market Analysts see Cloudflare Inc. [NET] gaining to $100. Time to buy?

 How has NET stock performed recently?

-Cloudflare Inc. [NET] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 2.02.
-With this latest performance, NET shares gained by 27.41% in over the last four-week period, additionally plugging by 38.53% over the last 6 months – not to mention a rise of 194.41% in the past year of trading.
+Cloudflare Inc. [NET] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -0.17.
+With this latest performance, NET shares gained by 24.48% in over the last four-week period, additionally plugging by 34.64% over the last 6 months – not to mention a rise of 182.67% in the past year of trading.

 Cloudflare Inc. [NET]: Deeper insight into the fundamentals